Triples and Knowledge-Infused Embeddings for Clustering and Classification of Scientific Documents: Abstract

 \section{Abstract}

 The increasing volume and complexity of scientific literature demand robust methods for organizing and understanding research documents.
-In this study, we explore how structured knowledge—specifically, subject–predicate–object triples—can enhance the clustering and classification of scientific papers.
-We propose a modular pipeline that combines unsupervised clustering and supervised classification over multiple document representations: raw abstracts, extracted triples, and hybrid formats that integrate both.
-Using a filtered arXiv corpus, we extract relational triples from abstracts and construct four text representations, which we embed using four state-of-the-art transformer models: MiniLM, MPNet, SciBERT, and SPECTER.
-We evaluate the resulting embeddings with KMeans, GMM, and HDBSCAN for unsupervised clustering, and fine-tune classification models for arXiv subject prediction.
-Our results show that full abstract text yields the most coherent clusters, but that hybrid representations incorporating triples consistently improve classification performance, reaching up to 92.6\% accuracy and 0.925 macro-F1.
-We also find that lightweight sentence encoders (MiniLM, MPNet) outperform domain-specific models (SciBERT, SPECTER) in clustering, while SciBERT excels in structured-input classification.
-These findings highlight the complementary benefits of combining unstructured text with structured knowledge, offering new insights into knowledge-infused representations for semantic organization of scientific documents.
+In this study, we investigate whether structured knowledge—specifically, subject--predicate--object triples—improves clustering and classification of scientific papers.
+We present a modular pipeline that combines unsupervised clustering and supervised classification across four document representations: abstract, triples, abstract+triples, and hybrid.
+Using a filtered arXiv corpus, we evaluate four transformer embeddings (MiniLM, MPNet, SciBERT, SPECTER) with KMeans, GMM, and HDBSCAN, and then train downstream classifiers for subject prediction.

+Across a five-seed benchmark (seeds 40--44), abstract-only inputs provide the strongest and most stable classification performance, reaching 0.923 accuracy and 0.923 macro-F1 (mean).
+Triple-only and knowledge-infused variants do not consistently outperform this baseline.
+In clustering, KMeans/GMM generally outperform HDBSCAN on external validity metrics, while HDBSCAN exhibits higher noise sensitivity.
+We observe that adding extracted triples naively does not guarantee gains and can reduce performance depending on representation choice.

+These results refine the role of knowledge infusion in scientific document modeling: structured triples are informative but not universally beneficial, and their impact is strongly configuration-dependent.
+Our findings provide a reproducible benchmark and practical guidance for when knowledge-augmented representations help—and when strong text-only baselines remain preferable.